dapr/quickstarts/9.secretstore/README.md

 Dapr can use a number of different secret stores (AWS Secret Manager, Azure Key Vault, GCP Secret Manager, Kubernetes, etc) to retrieve secrets.
 For this demo, we'll use Kubernetes.
 For other secret stores, you can follow the instructions at https://github.com/dapr/docs/tree/master/howto/setup-secret-store

-1. Add your secret to a file ./secret
+1. Add your secret to a file ./secret.
+For example, if your password is "abcd", then the contents of ./secret should be "abcd"
 2. Create the secret in the Kubernetes secret store.
 Note, the name of our secret here is "mysecret" and will be used in a later step.
     ```
     kubectl create secret generic mysecret --from-file ./secret